leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/uv/editing.rst

    :Menu:      :menuselection:`UVs --> Proportional Editing`
    :Hotkey:    :kbd:`O`

 Proportional Editing is available in UV editing.
-The controls are the same as in the 3D View.
+The controls are the same as in the 3D Viewport.
 See :doc:`Proportional Editing in 3D </editors/3dview/controls/proportional_editing>`
 for a full reference.